What is Google Trends?

 Google Trends is a free tool from Google that allows users to measure search interest in any keyword over time.
 The data extends back to 2004 and covers all regions of the world.

-The tool is used by everyone from eCommerce managers to find in-demand products and SEO specialists to optimize performance to stock market investors doing research on their next big move.
+The tool is used in a variety of roles, from eCommerce managers finding in-demand products, to SEO specialists optimizing performance, and even stock market investors researching their next big move.

-This guide will walk through the tool's features in-detail and highlight different ways to apply the data.
-For guides specific to these use cases, navigate directly to those dedicated articles:
+This guide will walk through the tool's features in-detail and highlight different ways to leverage the data.
+For use-case specific guides, navigate directly to those articles:

 Advantages of Google Trends